Tucson delivers an irresistible feast of glorious golf, world-class gastronomy and natural splendor.

 Tucson rocks.
 Best of all, as my wife and I discovered during a recent long weekend there, the saguaro-rich city known as “the old Pueblo” has youthful energy.
 It has retained its authenticity and distinctive character by avoiding much of the carpetbagging and Californication that has overtaken other snowbird nesting grounds.

 The 128-room Omni Tucson National Resort’s golf heritage—32 Tucson Opens and sponsorship of a 22-year-old Jack Nicklaus—made an ideal first stop.
-The labyrinthine grounds—which include four lighted tennis courts, a pool complex and Forbes 4-Star Spa—the compound quickly felt like home.
+The labyrinthine compound—which, in addition to to 18-hole courses, includes four lighted tennis courts, a pool complex and Forbes 4-Star Spa—quickly felt like home.
 An oversized room overlooking the Catalina course provided delightful seclusion.

 Over cold pints of Thunder Canyon beer on the patio of the resort’s Legends Bar & Grill, we watched the shadows grow long across the Catalina course, the same one, designed by Bruce Devlin and Robert Van Hagge, on which Mark O’Meara won the Cologuard Champions event earlier this year.